NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 These papers describe how any time-domain code may be used to efficiently compute Casimir forces without modification of the internal code.
 Meep contains several optimizations of these algorithms, allowing for very rapid computation of Casimir forces (reasonably-sized two-dimensional systems can be solved in a matter of seconds).

 This page will provide some tutorial examples showing how these calculations are performed for simple geometries.
-For a derivation of these methods, the reader is referred to the papers above, which will be referred to as Part I and Part II in this webpage.
+For a derivation of these methods, the reader is referred to the papers above, which will be referred to as Part I and Part II.

+[TOC]

 Introduction
 ------------